This post may contain affiliate links. Please read our disclosure policy.

 rice, mushrooms, and vegetables in a small black skillet.

-1. Add the wine to the pan and simmer until the liquid has almost evaporated, stirring occasionally for about 2 minutes.
+1. Pour in the wine and simmer, stirring occasionally, until the liquid has almost evaporated, about 2 minutes.

-2. Add ¼ cup of the broth and stir until almost completely absorbed, 1 to 2 minutes.
+2. Add ¼ cup of broth to the rice and stir until it is almost fully absorbed, about 1-2 minutes.

-1. Continue to add broth to the pan, ¼ cup at a time, and stir until absorbed.
-Continue this process until the rice is tender, about 20 minutes.
+1. Continue adding broth, ¼ cup at a time, stirring after each addition until it is absorbed.
+Repeat this process until the rice is tender, about 20 minutes.

-2. Remove from the heat, taste, and season with additional salt, if desired.
+2. Remove from heat, taste, and adjust with additional salt if needed.
 Serve immediately.

 mushroom risotto in a small skillet